ton-community/ton-docs/docs/develop/howto/step-by-step.md

 (Saved wallet creating query to file my_wallet_name-query.boc)
 ```

 In a nutshell, the Fift assembler (loaded by the `Asm.fif` include line) is used to compile the source code of the smart contract (contained in `<{ SETCP0 ... c4 POPCTR }>` lines) into its internal representation.
-The initial data of the smart contract is also created (by `<b 0 32 u, ... b>` lines), containing a 32-bit sequence number (equal to zero) and a 256-bit public key from a newly-generated Ed25519 keypair.
+The initial data of the smart contract is also created (by `<b 0 32 u, ... b>` lines), containing a 32-bit sequence number (equal to zero), and a 256-bit public key from a newly-generated Ed25519 keypair.
 The corresponding private key is saved into the file `my_wallet_name.pk` unless it already exists (if you run this code twice in the same directory, the private key will be loaded from this file instead).

 The code and data for the new smart contract are combined into a `StateInit` structure (in the next lines), the address of the new smart contract (equal to the hash of this `StateInit` structure) is computed and output, and then an external message with a destination address equal to that of the new smart contract is created.
 This external message contains both the correct `StateInit` for the new smart contract and a non-trivial payload (signed by the correct private key).

 Finally, the external message is serialized into a bag of cells (represented by `B5EE...BE63`) and saved into the file `my_wallet_name-query.boc`.
-Essentially, this file is your compiled smart contract with all additional information necessary to upload it into the TON Blockchain.
+Essentially, this file is your compiled smart contract with all the additional information necessary to upload it to the TON Blockchain.

 ## 4. Transferring some funds to the new smart contract

-You might try to upload the new smart contract immediately by running the Lite Client and typing
+You might try to upload the new smart contract immediately by running the Lite Client and typing:

 ```
 > sendfile new-wallet-query.boc